geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 :::info What?
 Why have a Gardener entity in addition to a User entity?

-In the original design of GGC, we distinguished between "Users" (who are gardeners who created gardens in the Chapter) and "Gardeners" (who could be users or "vendors" who produce seeds used by Users in the Chapter, but don't necessarily have a gardener in the chapter, and who would not be a User in the sense of having downloaded the app.).
+In the original design of GGC, we had "Users" (everyone who has an account), "Gardeners" (Users who had Gardens), and "Vendors" (Users who sell Seeds).
+So, a User wasn't necessarily a Gardener.

-We have discovered that the explicit representation of vendors and their associated seeds created too much UI complexity.
-The current version of the system has eliminated the representation of vendors.
-However, for the time being, we are retaining the Gardener entity, even though there is now a one-to-one correspondence between Users and Gardeners and it would be possible to represent the information within a single entity.
+We discovered that the explicit representation of Vendors and their associated Seeds created too much complexity.
+The current version of the system eliminates the representation of Vendors and Seeds, which means every User is a Gardener and vice versa.
+At some point in the future, we might combine these two entities.
 :::

 Here is an example of a Gardener document: